ietf-wg-cellar/matroska-specification/tagging.md

 ## Why Official Tags Matter

-There is a debate between people who think all tags **SHOULD** be free and those who think all tags **SHOULD** be strict.
+There is a debate between people who think all tags should be free and those who think all tags should be strict.
 Our recommendations are in between.

 Advanced-users application might let you put any tag in your file.
 But for the rest of the applications, they usually give you a basic list of tags you can use.
 Both have their